 Dženana Vucic is a Bosnian-Australian writer, poet and critic.
-She has received the 2022 Peter Blazey Fellowship, the 2021 Kat Muscat Fellowship and a 2020-21 Wheeler Centre Hot Desk Fellowship to work on an autotheoretical book about her experience as a refugee, the Bosnian war, identity, memory and un/belonging.
-Much of her writing is on these topics, but she also delves into language, feminism, kinship and anti-capitalism on occasion.
-Her writing has appeared in Cordite, Overland, Meanjin, Kill Your Darlings, Australian Poetry Journal, the Australian Multilingual Writing Project, Rabbit, and others.
+She has received the 2022 Marten Bequest, the 2022 Peter Blazey Fellowship, and the 2021 Kat Muscat Fellowship to work on a book about the Bosnian war, identity, memory and un/belonging.
+She is also a 2023 Kill Your Darlings New Critic.
+Her writing has appeared in Sydney Review of Books, Cordite, Overland, Meanjin, Kill Your Darlings, Australian Poetry Journal, the Australian Multilingual Writing Project, Rabbit, and others.

 Weaving language, labour and spirit, two poets expose the intersections and splinters that arise when two perspectives are made to share the same space.

 Hear from authors on how they go about whittling down their words to the ones that matter the most, and what they do with the ones they cut.

 In this conversation between father and daughter, the two writers discuss the intergenerational approach to their co-written book, The Shape of Dust.

 In this pre-recorded panel, three trans/queer writers discuss the complex connections between Truth, genre, and identity within their own work.
 Combining theory, genre-bending experimentation, and the mundane absurdity of their everyday lives, these writers consider the intersections of form and content along lines of race and gender, and talk about how these relationships effect their […]